Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Results and Analysis

 \subsubsection{Analysis of the model outputs}

-\textsc{pmi} correlation gives us a good explanation of how \textsc{c-aware} beam with the base configuration fails (see Table~\ref{tab:main_bleu}).
+\textsc{pmi} correlation gives us a good explanation of how \textsc{c-aware} beam without $T$-scaling fails.
 We plot the \textsc{pmi} correlation between the source sentences and their translations obtained with \textsc{nmt} models (Figure~\ref{fig:pmi_corr_models}).
-We can find some outliers in the bottom right area of the plot for \textsc{c-aware} beam, which is the cause of the low correlation coefficient $R=0.650<R_{\mathrm{src-ref}}=0.681$.
-This result suggests that \textsc{c-aware} beam with the base configuration choose some tokens based on excessively high token-wise \textsc{pmi}, which breaks some translations resulting in the low \textsc{bleu}.
-Translation of the 1-to-1 model shows higher correlation with the source texts than the reference translation (Figure~\ref{fig:corr_pmi}).
-An explanation could be alignment error in the corpus: although worse than the reference translations in quality, outputs of 1-to-1 are considered to be perfectly aligned to the source sentences. \textsc{c-aware} beam with add-$\alpha$ smoothing ($\alpha=400$) seems to be free from this issue and achieves the highest \textsc{pmi} correlation $R=0.752$.
+We can find some outliers in the bottom right area of the plot for \textsc{c-aware} beam without $T$-scaling, which is the cause of the low correlation coefficient $R=0.610<R_{\mathrm{src-ref}}=0.695$.
+This result suggests that \textsc{c-aware} beam without $T$-scaling chooses some tokens based on excessively high token-wise \textsc{pmi}, which breaks some translations resulting in the low \textsc{bleu}.
+Translation of the SentTransformer shows a higher correlation with the source texts than the reference translation (Figure~\ref{fig:corr_pmi}).
+One possible explanation for this is alignment errors in the corpus: although worse than the reference translations in quality, outputs of SentTransformer are considered to be perfectly aligned to the source sentences. \textsc{c-aware} beam with $T$-scaling ($T=4$) seems to solve this issue and achieves the highest \textsc{pmi} correlation $R=0.740$.